I'm sick of plastic and I want to see action

 I want to see:

-A deposit and return scheme on plastic bottles and cans.
+> A deposit and return scheme for plastic bottles and cans.

-A levy on single-use plastic items, like take-away cups.
+> A ban on single-use plastic items like straws and cutlery.

 Why This?
 Why Now?

 Everyday in Ireland we use more than 500,000 plastic-lined coffee cups that can't be recycled, more than 2 million plastic bottles that don't get recycled, and supermarkets foist more and more packaging on us.
 Meanwhile, micro-plastics are making the fish we eat sick, and if we keep going the way we are, plastic waste will outweigh fish in the oceans by 2050.

 A Dáil Committee has backed a Waste Reduction Bill that contains the measures we are calling for.

 The Bill (draft law) would introduce a deposit on plastic bottles, which would be refunded when you bring the bottle back for recycling.
 In countries where they have a scheme like this recycling rates are as high as 98%.
 We had a deposit and refund scheme for glass bottles in the past.
 It's time to do it for plastic.

 Denis Naughten is threatening to torpedo the Bill